 In anxiety disorders, depressive illness, hostile and aggressive states, substance abuse, and post-traumatic stress disorder (PTSD), allostatic load takes the form of chemical imbalances as well as perturbations in the diurnal rhythm, and, in some cases, atrophy of brain structures.
 In addition, growing evidence indicates that depressive illness and hostility are both associated with cardiovascular disease (CVD) and other systemic disorders.

-This means that chronic stress, experienced day after day, whether the stress of poverty or the stress of abusive relationships, or the stress of fearing harm to our bodies, exacts a toll on our bodies, revving up our body’s emergency response over and over again, in a way that obliterates our chemical balance, changes our brain structure, and causes disease in different body systems.
+This means that chronic social stress, experienced day after day, whether the stress of abusive relationships, or the stress of fearing harm to our bodies, exacts a toll on our bodies, revving up our body’s emergency response over and over again, in a way that obliterates our chemical balance, changes our brain structure, and causes disease in different body systems.

 [T]he doctor can use the concordant relationship to de-escalate the sociophysiologic feedback loop by responding to the patient’s distress with the combination of compassion and equanimity recommended by Osler: “No quality takes rank with imperturbability … calmness amid storm … without at the same time, hardening the human heart by which we live.”
 The doctor’s compassion can engage the patient’s feelings along with the accompanying physiology, so that the doctor’s equanimity may shift the patient’s physiology toward homeostasis.